chef/chef-web-docs/chef_master/source/resource_chef_handler.rst

    * - Property
      - Description
    * - ``all_resources``
-     - A list of all resources that are included in the ``resource_collection`` property for the current chef-client run.
+     - A list of all resources that are included in the ``resource_collection`` property for the current Chef Infra Client run.
    * - ``backtrace``
-     - A backtrace associated with the uncaught exception data that caused a chef-client run to fail, if present; ``nil`` for a successful chef-client run.
+     - A backtrace associated with the uncaught exception data that caused a Chef Infra Client run to fail, if present; ``nil`` for a successful Chef Infra Client run.
    * - ``elapsed_time``
-     - The amount of time between the start (``start_time``) and end (``end_time``) of a chef-client run.
+     - The amount of time between the start (``start_time``) and end (``end_time``) of a Chef Infra Client run.
    * - ``end_time``
-     - The time at which a chef-client run ended.
+     - The time at which a Chef Infra Client run ended.
    * - ``exception``
-     - The uncaught exception data which caused a chef-client run to fail; ``nil`` for a successful chef-client run.
+     - The uncaught exception data which caused a Chef Infra Client run to fail; ``nil`` for a successful Chef Infra Client run.
    * - ``failed?``
-     - Show that a chef-client run has failed when uncaught exceptions were raised during a chef-client run.
+     - Show that a Chef Infra Client run has failed when uncaught exceptions were raised during a Chef Infra Client run.
 An exception handler runs when the ``failed?`` indicator is ``true``.
    * - ``node``
-     - The node on which the chef-client run occurred.
+     - The node on which the Chef Infra Client run occurred.
    * - ``run_context``
-     - An instance of the ``Chef::RunContext`` object; used by the chef-client to track the context of the run; provides access to the ``cookbook_collection``, ``resource_collection``, and ``definitions`` properties.
+     - An instance of the ``Chef::RunContext`` object; used by the Chef Infra Client to track the context of the run; provides access to the ``cookbook_collection``, ``resource_collection``, and ``definitions`` properties.
    * - ``start_time``
-     - The time at which a chef-client run started.
+     - The time at which a Chef Infra Client run started.
    * - ``success?``
-     - Show that a chef-client run succeeded when uncaught exceptions were not raised during a chef-client run.
+     - Show that a Chef Infra Client run succeeded when uncaught exceptions were not raised during a Chef Infra Client run.
 A report handler runs when the ``success?`` indicator is ``true``.
    * - ``updated_resources``
-     - A list of resources that were marked as updated as a result of the chef-client run.
+     - A list of resources that were marked as updated as a result of the Chef Infra Client run.

 .. note:: These properties are not always available.
-For example, a start handler runs at the beginning of the chef-client run, which means that properties like ``end_time`` and ``elapsed_time`` are still unknown and will be unavailable to the ``run_status`` object.
+For example, a start handler runs at the beginning of the Chef Infra Client run, which means that properties like ``end_time`` and ``elapsed_time`` are still unknown and will be unavailable to the ``run_status`` object.

 .. end_tag